SenseNet/sncom-resources/_posts/2016-02-01-enchancing-the-copy-experience-in-sn7.md

 ---

-As the result of the competitor analysis we prepared the redesign of the new, skinnable Picker for SN7.
-We understood a lot of conceptual expectations from users by looking at our competitors’ solutions.
-These were all taken into consideration when developing custom solutions for individual picker-types in SN7.
 As the whole development cycle is quite complex, we decided to divide it into sections.
 In the first phase we implemented the most powerful functions:

 -   root-selection
 -   search under selected root